 This post will include a case study with screenshots that prove using long tail keywords work.

-The thirteen tools this post describes will enable you to find keywords to boost your search engine traffic.
+The thirteen long tail keywords tools this post describes will enable you to find keywords to boost your search engine traffic.
 The best part– all the tools are free.

 Terms You Need to Know:

-Medium tail keyword: three words in a phrase
+Medium tail keywords: three words in a phrase

-Long tail keyword: four or more words in a phrase
+Long tail keywords: four or more words in a phrase

 The Value of Long Tail Keywords